lxjwlt/split-webpack-plugin/README.md

     }
     ```

-    if modules length is 4, `divideMode` will return 1, that means create 4 file each contains 1 module.
+    If there are 4 modules in total, `divideMode` will return 1, that means creating 4 files, each containing only 1 module.

-    we use `Math.ceil`, let file contains as much modules as possible:
+    we can use `Math.ceil` to allow each file to contain as many modules as possible:

     ```javascript
     {